CleverRaven/Cataclysm-DDA/design-doc.md

 **Development Direction**: The major challenge facing the old guard immediately after the Cataclysm is extracting as much value as possible from the fleet while decommissioning it.
 Each remaining ship can either be operated as a combat vessel at great resource cost (food, equipment, provisions, fuel and manpower) or decommissioned to provide a core around which a community can be built.
 Even the smallest ship has a large diesel engine that can be configured as a generator, as well as secured storage facilities, sleeping berths, stocks of ammunition and weapons, and various facilities such a cooking, machine shops and medical facilities.
 The expected trajectory is that the Old Guard recruits survivors to act as settlers, and once they have a sufficient number and have located a strategic location for a settlement, they establish a settlement there and decommission a ship to act as the core of the settlement.
 In parallel with this decommissioning effort, the Old Guard would prioritize establishing a provisional and then permanent government to maintain their legitimacy.

-One possible ongoing campaign for hte Old Guard might be clearing and forming a permanent zombie-free zone on Nantucket, then launching a similar campaign to attempt to retake Martha's Vineyard.
+One possible ongoing campaign for the Old Guard might be clearing and forming a permanent zombie-free zone on Nantucket, then launching a similar campaign to attempt to retake Martha's Vineyard.
 Player/mercenary involvement in the Martha's Vineyard campaign would be an option.

 **Steady State**: Eventually the majority of the fleet is decommissioned as the cores of new settlements scattered across the eastern seaboard.
 A remaining skeleton fleet, operating with skeleton crews might continue to patrol the Atlantic coast to provide support to these settlements.
 The faction at this point is transitioned into expanding their control and solidifying their holdings.
 Settlements built around a decommissioned ship have a massive head start compared to most settlements, but at the same time Old Guard settlers would be the least equipped among the factions to adapt to the new realities of founding an inshore settlement.